Beijing–Hong Kong high-speed train

 The Beijing–Hong Kong high-speed train (京港高速动车组列车 (京港高速動車組列車)) is a high-speed train service operated by China Railway Guangzhou Group (CR Guangzhou) on Beijing–Guangzhou–Shenzhen–Hong Kong HSR in China.
-Operated with G79/80 train numbers between and on a daily basis, it is currently the fastest train service between Beijing and Hong Kong, with an approximate travelling time of 8 hours and 10 minutes.
+Operated with G303/304 train numbers between and on a daily basis, it is currently the fastest train service between Beijing and Hong Kong, with an approximate travelling time of 8 hours and 10 minutes.

 History

-The G79/80 service dates back to 26 December 2012, when the Beijing–Zhengzhou section of the Beijing–Guangzhou–Shenzhen–Hong Kong HSR was opened.
+The G303/304 service dates back to 26 December 2012 as number G79/80, when the Beijing–Zhengzhou section of the Beijing–Guangzhou–Shenzhen–Hong Kong HSR was opened.
 At its opening, the service was between and under the numbers G79/82.
 Later on 28 December 2013, the southern terminus of the service was extended to and the number of the Shenzhen-bound service was changed from G82 to G80.